mapbender/icons/readme.md

 ### Composer

-Add requirement to [composer](https://getcomposer.org/).<br/>
+Add the requirement parameter to the [composer](https://getcomposer.org/) configuration.<br/>
-Configure "component-dir"  the path where font files should be copied.
+Configure the path where font files should be copied in the "component-dir" parameter.
 ```javascript
 {
   "require": {